We meet students where they are.

-Cohort courses are offered on a 12 week or 16 week schedule with predetermined start and end dates which closely follow traditional school calendars, with the exception of a 6 week Driver Education course that is offered throughout the year.
-In this setting, students move through the course material with their peers.
-Academy courses are delivered 100% asynchronously so students can take their courses at any time of the day and from anywhere they have internet access.
-Cohort courses provide ample opportunity for students to interact with their teacher and with their peers.
+Cohort courses are offered on a 12-week or 16-week schedule with start and end dates that closely follow traditional school calendars (the exception is a six-week driver education course that is offered throughout the year).
+During a cohort course, students move through the course material with other students.
+Academy courses are delivered 100% asynchronously, which means students can take their courses at any time of the day and from anywhere they have internet access.
+Cohort courses provide ample opportunity for students to interact with their teacher and with other students.

-Hybrid courses offer synchronous lectures and lessons to students via video conference as an opportunity for additional instruction, assessment, and practice in our traditional asynchronous courses.
-The blend of online and video conference provides authentic learning experiences in areas such as foreign languages, math, speech, and science.
-Hybrid courses foster an interactive learning environment reinforced with rich online activities offering students a high quality online learning experience.
-Please see your Site Coordinator for course options.
+Hybrid courses offer real-time lectures and lessons to students via video conference.
+They are a great opportunity for additional instruction, assessment, and practice within IDLA’s traditional self-paced courses.
+A blend of online and video conferencing provides authentic learning experiences in areas such as world languages, math, speech, and science.
+Hybrid courses encourage an interactive learning environment reinforced with rich online activities.
+Please see your site coordinator for course options.